laurens-in/workshop-browser2021-code/text.md

 This quote by artist and developer behind [generative.fm](https://generative.fm) Alex Bainter explains what has changed: for the first time generative art has the possibility move into mass culture.

 So why did we talk about aura?
 How does the aura change in the age of digital generation - where the original exists as an abstract idea that exists in code - that is not the artwork itself - and every generation or iteration of the artwork is unique in time and space?
 How does that change affect the way we think about and create art?
+Is authenticity outside of the sphere of digital generation?

 ---> individualism through art, not through consumerism